-Last year, I spent some time learning about the church calendar and how its seasons are basically in place to follow the life and death of Christ.
-Christ is born (Advent), he is acknowledged as divine (Epiphany), he is tempted in the desert and dies for our sins (Lent), he is resurrected (Easter), and then the Spirit comes upon believers (Pentecost).
+A few years ago, I spent some time learning about the church calendar and how its seasons are in place to follow the life and death of Christ.
+Very simply, Christ is born (Advent), he is acknowledged as divine (Epiphany), he is tempted in the desert and dies for our sins (Lent), he is resurrected (Easter), and then the Spirit comes upon believers (Pentecost).

 Following the calendar isn't meant to be "religious" or another thing on a to-do list.
 Instead, it's meant to stir up our hearts and challenge us to pause and reflect in particular ways throughout the year.